 New, state-of-the-art computer systems have been deployed to FAA air traffic control facilities across the country.
 The Standard Terminal Automation Replacement System (STARS) and En Route Automation Modernization (ERAM) are enabling NextGen capabilities at all phases of flight.

 Pilots and air traffic controllers equipped for this capability can quickly send and respond to typed electronic messages instead of talking on the radio without the risks of missed or misunderstood spoken information.
-Now in use before takeoff at 57 airports, Data Comm is scheduled to be available during flight by 2020.
+Available at 62 airports before takeoff, Data Comm is scheduled to provide services during flight by 2020.

 DSS provide air traffic controllers with tools to direct traffic flow as safely and efficiently as possible throughout the National Airspace System.
 The three systems are: